epomatti/aws-cognito-app/README.md

 terraform -chdir="elasticbeanstalk" apply -auto-approve
 ```

+At this point, configure HTTPS in Elastic Beanstalk.

-➡️ Set the Elastic Beanstalk application URL as `BASE_URL` environment variable in EB.
+➡️ Set the Elastic Beanstalk application URL as `BASE_URL` environment variable in EB that must have HTTPS.
-➡️ Set the Elastic Beanstalk application URL as a callback URL in Cognito.
+➡️ Set the Elastic Beanstalk application URL as a callback URL in Cognito that must have HTTPS.

+Deploy the code to Elastic Beanstalk.

 ---
 ### Clean up